Mount Pulong Bato

 Mount Pulong Bato (Columbato) is a monolith located in Zamboanga City at the Zamboanga Peninsula, the western tip of the island of Mindanao in the Philippines.
 The mountain is situated in the Upper Abong-Abong Park within the Pasonanca Natural Park, in Barangay Pasonanca, only a few kilometers away from the city's downtown section.

 Geology

-Columbato became infamous because when the Philippine Institute of Volcanology and Seismology (PHIVOLCS) confirmed the mountain is a volcano which is unknown to most people.
-What is unusual about the mountain is, unlike the other mountains surrounding the city, only Mt.
-Columbato is made from solid rock.
+Mount Pulong Bato became infamous because when the Philippine Institute of Volcanology and Seismology (PHIVOLCS) confirmed the mountain is a volcano which is unknown to most people.
+What is unusual about the mountain is, unlike the other mountains surrounding the city, only Mount Columbato is made from solid rock.

-According to PHIVOLCS, the volcano is an Intrusion type of volcano meaning it was formed within earth's crust.
-Magma was pushed from the beneath the earth surface but did not come out through an eruption like a typical volcano (Extrusion).
+According to PHIVOLCS, the volcano is an Intrusion type of volcano meaning it was formed within Earth's crust.
+Magma was pushed from the beneath the Earth surface but did not come out through an eruption like a typical volcano (Extrusion).
 The magma eventually solidified while it is still enclosed by softer rocks, which was later exposed by erosion or weathering, a process that could take thousands of years.